Looking for the Perfect Mechanical Keyboard (Office & Software Development)

 A bunch of keyboard fanatics is setting out to recreate the ’80s IBM Model F. The project looks intriguing and I would probably buy a unit if it were not for the lack of function keys.

 I used this keyboard with blue switches for several years until it recently started dying on me (the R key became unreliable).
 When I tried to buy it again I found it is not manufactured anymore.
 Cherry seems to have a knack for discontinuing its best products.
-Sadly, they do not even have a newer replacement with blue switches and German layout, so I had to start looking for alternatives.
+Sadly, they do not even have a newer replacement with blue switches and a German layout, so I had to start looking for alternatives.

 The Havit is pretty compact and targeted at gamers, meaning it has some absurd lighting options.
 Fortunately, a regular non-flashy type of lighting can be configured even without additional software by pressing Fn+F11.
 Unfortunately, this keyboard does not have any multimedia keys, so I cannot control the sound volume with it.
 As an alternative, you might try the Sharkoon PureWriter which seems remarkably similar but comes with multimedia keys.